rangle/angular-training-slides/slides/src/content/unit-testing.md

 }
 ```

-- Have to create `pipe` outside `beforeEach` so that it will be visible in test functions
+- Have to declare `pipe` outside `beforeEach` so that it will be visible in test functions

 ---